-BMC 161 RADIO PRODUCTION AND AIR STUDIO MANAGEMENT RADIO PRODUCTION AND AIR STUDIO Two credit hour
+RADIO PRODUCTION AND AIR BMC 161 STUDIO MANAGEMENT

 Registration with the Director of Broadcasting or instructor's approval only.

 This experiential learning opportunity includes broadcast training at WBWC.
 At the successful completion of the class, students may earn their FCC Radio Operators License for an additional fee.